kim2haerin/text-base-game/proposal.md

 # Need to have

 - the story
-- a store to buy things
+- a store to buy thingss
 - collect stuffs if you killed a monster like meat, magic stone, etc...
-- background
+- background image
 -two types of endings

 # Nice to have